 Apparently he did.
 A grazing wound to the hand had no effect and neither did multiple arm wounds.
 In movies people get shot and promptly die in dramatic fashion (unless it’s a good guy, then he’ll get a minor shoulder wound and survive).
 In real life, people can get shot repeatedly and stay in the fight.

 Ask Sgt.
-Timothy Gramins about this gangster who tried to kill a cop.
+Timothy Gramins about this gangster who tried to kill him.
 He took seventeen .45 rounds before finally going down.

 In the 1986 Miami FBI shootout, a robber took a non-survivable wound to the chest within the first few seconds of a gunfight.
 He stayed on his feet, killed two FBI agents and wounded five others, and eventually died several minutes later after being shot twelve times.
 The Matix-Platt fight has been rightly used by many police agencies as a cautionary tale on a number of levels.